Five common mistakes fintech founders should avoid

 It may have been individual brilliance that started a fintech journey, but that won’t be enough on its own.
 Systematic processes and high performing teams will ensure a company survives, thrives and grows.
 With proper attention to repeatable, measurable processes that empower predictable growth, start-ups can balance their agility and innovation with stability and security.

 Founders will know that starting a fintech isn’t easy.
 But with the right advice, partnerships, processes, and plans, the business will align and start to make sense.
 Once this is all in place, then the sky is the limit, and a great concept could grow to be much more.
-My advice is to learn from the mistakes of others as we and to always keep learning.
+My advice is to learn from the mistakes of others as we outline in the playbook and to always keep learning.